Turbidity Barriers 101 – Understanding The Basics

-This type of barrier is considered light-duty and is appropriate for use in calm waters with no waves or tides and little or no flow.
-Small ponds, lakes, canals, and waterways with light wind or current are typically where the Type 1 barrier would be used.
+This light-duty barrier is appropriate for use in calm waters with no waves or tides and little or no flow.
+They work well in small ponds, lakes, canals, and waterways with light wind or current.

 Type 2 Floating Turbidity Barrier

-This type of barrier is considered medium-duty and is appropriate for moving water applications such as rivers, harbors, protected ports with some wind or current.
-The Type 2 barrier is an effective solution for most applications regulated by Clean Water Act, NPDES and any state (DOT) and local regulations.
+This medium-duty barrier is appropriate for moving water applications such as rivers, harbors, or protected ports with some wind or current.
+The Type 2 barrier is an effective solution for compliance with Clean Water Act, NPDES and any state (DOT) and local regulations.

 Type 3 Floating Turbidity Barrier

-This type of barrier is considered heavy-duty and is appropriate for tidal water applications.
-It is constructed to withstand substantial wind, current, and tidal forces in some ports applications, shoreline and offshore.
-Type 3 barriers are usually customized to the specific conditions of the project.
+This heavy-duty barrier is appropriate for tidal water applications.
+It can withstand substantial wind, current, and tidal forces in some ports applications, shoreline and offshore.
+In addition, Type 3 barriers are usually customized to the specific conditions of the project.